Function synthesis for maximizing model counting: Introduction

-Notice that this problem generalizes in a non-trivial way two well-known existing problems: \begin{inparaenum}[(i)] \item it generalizes the \dPmd{} problem \cite{fremont2017maxcount,vigouroux2022baxmc} by allowing the maximizing variables to depend \emph{symbolically} on other variables; \item it lifts the \dPdq{} problem \cite{peterson1979mpalt} to a quantitative problem, we do not want to check if there exist expressions $e_i$ working for all $y_1, y_2$, but to find expressions $e_i$ maximizing the number of models on $y_1, y_2$. \end{inparaenum}
+Notice that this problem generalizes in a non-trivial way three well-known existing problems: \begin{inparaenum}[(i)] \item it generalizes the \dPmd{} problem~\cite{fremont2017maxcount,vigouroux2022baxmc} by allowing the maximizing variables to depend \emph{symbolically} on other variables; \item it lifts the \dPdq{} problem~\cite{peterson1979mpalt} to a quantitative problem, we do not want to check if there exist expressions $e_i$ working for all $y_1, y_2$, but to find expressions $e_i$ maximizing the number of models on $y_1, y_2$; \item it extends the \dPds{} problem~\cite{lee2021dssat} with the additional category of \emph{existential} variables, which can occur in the dependencies of maximizing variables, but which are projected for model counting. \end{inparaenum}